mzettwitz/tado-automate-web/README.md

    * Follow redirects: No
    * Store response code and content in variable

-4. **Expression Check: Response Handling**
+5. **Expression Check: Response Handling**

    * HTTP response code is used to check if the request was successful:
    * If true: remove the Tado notification
    * If false: show a notification with the HTTP response content
+   * Log the result

 ---